phughk/phughk.github.io/_posts/2023-01-12-large-codebases.md

 And when you are stuck - think to yourself, what questions you can ask to push things forward.
 Think of what you don't know about the codebase, in case you are struggling to ask questions.
 There is always something you won't know.
-If you know everything then you have absorbed the codebase, and it is now ready for the next change :wink: .
+If you know everything then you have absorbed the codebase, and it is now ready for the next change :wink:.